chasberry/orgmode-accessories/ravel-org.md

 ## browsing this file

-`ravel.org` is an orgmode file.
+`ox-ravel.org` is an orgmode file.

+(`ravel.org` is the version that supports the development setup before the February 2013 merge of the new exporter into the master.
+Refer to it if you still use that version of `orgmode`.)

 If you are browsing `github`, you should probably look at the file `ravel-org.md` which is formatted for viewing (and omits lots of details that are usually not of interest).

-If you have downloaded a copy of `ravel.org`, it is best to view it using orgmode
+If you have downloaded a copy of `ox-ravel.org`, it is best to view it using orgmode

 ## quickstart guide